-With Justices Gorsuch and Kavanaugh joining the bench for the remainder of their careers, SCOTUS now has a 5-4 conservative majority, and therefore, their appointment to the Court should be perceived as a threat to abortion rights in the U.S. While the shift may not lead to an immediate overturning of Roe, it is widely anticipated that the federal courts will limit the constitutional right to abortion.340 At the very least, the new makeup of SCOTUS will encourage anti-abortion advocates at the state level to push for abortion restrictions that challenge the guidelines established by Roe.
+At the very least, the new makeup of SCOTUS will encourage anti-abortion advocates at the state level to push for abortion restrictions that challenge the guidelines established by Roe.
 It already has.
 In May 2019, Georgia Governor Brian Kemp signed a bill, known as "The Heartbeat Bill" to ban abortions when a fetal heartbeat is detected, typically after six weeks of pregnancy.
-Ohio, Missouri, Kentucky, and Mississippi were among other states in 2019 that passed laws banning abortion after a heartbeat is detected.
-Alabama lawmakers passed the most far-reaching anti-abortion bill that would permit abortions only if the mother's life is at risk or if the fetus cannot survive, but not in cases of rape of incest.341 The laws were all blocked by preliminary injunctions issued by federal judges.
-These attempts by state legislators to implement laws banning abortion after six weeks stand to reshape the constitutional principles governing abortion rights stemming from the decision made in Roe.
-It's important to note that the Court does not need to overturn Roe to end people's ability to access abortion services.
-Targeted restrictions on abortion providers (TRAP laws) at the state level are forcing clinics to close, making it so people are no longer able to exercise their right to access abortion services.
+Subsequently in 2019, Ohio, Missouri, Kentucky, and Mississippi also passed laws banning abortion after a heartbeat is detected.
+Alabama lawmakers passed the most far-reaching anti-abortion bill; it would permit abortions after 20 weeks, only if the mother's life is at risk or if the fetus cannot survive, but not in cases of rape of incest.
+These laws were all blocked by preliminary injunctions issued by federal judges, but abortion opponents will seek to appeal these decisions in hopes that a newly reconstituted SCOTUS will approve these restrictions and, quite possibly, overturn Roe.
+It's important to note, however, that the Court does not need to overturn Roe to end, as a practical matter, people's ability to access abortion services.
+Targeted restrictions on abortion providers (TRAP laws) at the state level are already forcing clinics to close, jeopardizing access to abortion services in that state.